nemac/climate-by-location/README.md

         'frequency': 'annual', // One of the strings "annual" or "monthly", indicating which type of data to display.
 Optional; defaults to "annual".
         'monthly_timeperiod': '2025', //One of the strings "2025", "2050", or "2075", indicating which 30-year period of projection data to show for monthly or seasonal data.
 Ignored for annual data.
-        'unitsystem': 'english', // Unit system to use for data presentation ("english", "metric") 'show_legend': false, // Whether or not to show the built-in legend.
+        'unitsystem': 'english', // Unit system to use for data presentation ("english", "metric") 'show_legend': false, // Whether to show the built-in legend.
 Defaults to false.
         'show_historical_observed': true, // Whether or not to show historical observed data if available.
         'show_historical_modeled': true, // Whether or not to show historical modeled data if available.
         'show_projected_rcp45': true, // Whether or not to show projected modeled RCP4.5 data if available.
         'show_projected_rcp85': true, // Whether or not to show projected modeled RCP8.5 data if available.
-        'responsive': true // Whether or not to listen to window resize events and auto-resize the graph.
+        'responsive': true, // Whether to listen to window resize events and auto-resize the graph.
 Can only be set on instantiation.
+        'smaller_labels': false, // Shrink label sizes in the graph for a more compact display.
+        'font': 'Roboto' // font to use for labels and numbers.
+Defaults to 'Roboto'.
       });
 ```